Scan EC2 Instances Using AWS Systems Manager

-Use AWS Systems Manager (SSM) to securely scan EC2 instances.
-You don't need to deploy cnspec to instances in your environment.
-Any time Mondoo scans an instance, it automatically installs cnspec for the duration of the scan and then uninstalls cnspec when the scan finishes.
+Use AWS Systems Manager (SSM) to scan EC2 instances without installing agents.
+When Mondoo runs an SSM scan, it installs cnspec on the instance for the duration of the scan and removes it afterward.

 How Mondoo scans with SSM